-With experience leaders can provide more benefit.
+A leaders abilities improve with experience.
 Experience can be gained differently for each type of leader;

-- Governors gain experience by colonising planets and managing trade routes.
-They do gain a little experience at the end of every turn as well. - Generals gain experience by winning and losing battles (losing causes a general to gain much more experience than winning!).
+- Governors gain experience over time but gain significant experience improvements by colonising planets and managing trade routes. - Generals gain experience by fighting battles (losing causes a general to gain much more experience than winning!).